HolobiomicsLab/Toolomics/README.md

 ### How It Works

 Each instance is automatically assigned a unique **instance ID** (8-character hash) derived from the workspace path.
-This ID is used to isolate Docker containers, volumes, and auxiliary ports.
+This ID is used to:
+- **Isolate Docker containers, volumes, and auxiliary ports** per instance
+- **Create instance-specific config files** (`config_${INSTANCE_ID}.json`) to prevent configuration conflicts

+This means each instance has its own configuration and doesn't interfere with others.

 **Example: Deploy two instances concurrently**